g4rf/dockerized-mailcow-mailman/README.md

-# Installing Mailcow and Mailman3 based on dockerized versions
+# Installing mailcow and Mailman3 based on dockerized versions

 ## Introduction

 This guide aims to install and configure [mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized) with [docker-mailman](https://github.com/maxking/docker-mailman) and to provide some useful scripts.
-An essential condition is, to preserve *Mailcow* and *Mailman* in their own installations for independent updates.
+An essential condition is, to preserve *mailcow* and *Mailman* in their own installations for independent updates.

 There are some guides and projects on the internet, but they are not up to date and/or incomplete in documentation or configuration.
 This guide is based on the work of: